Understand How You Can Help

 Immigrant students, especially those whose primary language is not English, may struggle in a school setting.
 Educators can act as a confidant for immigrant students and they can assist students with integrating into a new environment.
 Educators should understand how a student’s immigration status can impact their school life.
 It is also important for educators to be familiar with the rights and privacy considerations for immigrant students.
 Explore resources on immigration and education here.

 Many nonprofit immigration legal service providers offer volunteer opportunities for educators.
 To find a program in your area, enter your zip code or choose your state on our national volunteer opportunities guide.
+You can also check out our lists of ongoing local and national projects that are currently recruiting volunteers, or look at our volunteers needed calendar for special events and short-term opportunities near you.

 Learn About the U.S. Immigration System